finnito/Science/content/11sci/as90930/3-changing-concentration.md

 - Concentration is easily thought of like raro - the more raro particles you add to your drink, the stronger it is!
 - The more particles there are, the higher the chance there is of particles bumping into each other
-- The more bumps there are, the greater number of collisions
+- The more bumps there are, the greater number of reactions
 - __It does not increase the probability of successful collisions__

 ---